-- The Draft appears to require proof of "trading purpose" or an actual sale for all criminal violations, which would not satisfy Israel's TRIPS obligation to criminalize piracy on a commercial scale. - There are no provisions to protect against circumvention of technological protection measures (TPMs) used by creators to protect their works from unauthorized copying/use of exclusive rights or from unauthorized access, or against trafficking in circumvention devices/providing circumvention services.
-Israel should implement this key WIPO Treaties requirement (as nearly 90 countries have now done) and join the WIPO Treaties. - The publication right appears to provide a WIPO Treaties-compatible interactive digital right, but the scope of that right should be confirmed. - The reproduction right in the Draft, read with the exception in Section 26 for certain indispensable transient reproductions, appears to protect temporary copies, as the drafters apparently intend to do, but does not do so explicitly.
-This can be accomplished with minor changes to the draft. - Since no automatic or express point of attachment for foreign creations (including phonograms) is provided in the law in accordance with Section 9, an appropriate "Order" must be issued referring to, e.g., the Berne Convention, TRIPS Agreement and other bilateral and international agreements to which Israel is a party, before the transition period for the Draft has elapsed in order to ensure that there is no lapse in continuous protection. - The Draft's rental right in Section 11(7) as modified by Section 17 violates TRIPS and must be fixed. - Several exceptions to protection run afoul of the Berne Convention and the TRIPS Agreement.
-There are concerns with Israel's proposed adoption of the four "fair use" factors from U.S. law, with the possible overbreadth of exceptions as to computer programs, temporary copies, public performances, and libraries/archives. - The definition of "infringing copy" in Section 1 would exclude from protection any import for which distribution in Israel is not authorized, i.e., so-called "parallel imports." - Term of protection for phonograms should be extended to the same level as for other creations.
+- The reproduction right in the Draft, read with the exception in Section 26 for certain indispensable transient reproductions, appears now to protect temporary copies (i.e., we believe it is one of the areas successfully addressed in Committee). - Since the law provides no automatic or express point of attachment for foreign creations (including phonograms) in accordance with Section 9, appropriate "Orders" that have been issued in the past referring to the Berne Convention, TRIPS Agreement, Rome Convention, the U.S. Bilateral Agreements and other bilateral and international agreements to which Israel is a party, should be updated and amended before the transition period for the Draft has elapsed in order to ensure that there is no lapse in continuous protection. - The Draft's rental right in Section 11(7) as modified by Section 17 violates TRIPS and must be amended to ensure it complies with Israel's TRIPS obligations. - Several exceptions to protection run afoul of the Berne Convention and the TRIPS Agreement.
+There are concerns with Israel's proposed adoption of the four "fair use" factors from U.S. law, with the possible overbreadth of exceptions as to computer programs, temporary copies, public performances, and libraries/archives.
+(While we understand some changes were made with respect to exceptions, we do not believe they resolved potential TRIPS issues of overbreadth). - The definition of "infringing copy" in Section 1 would exclude from protection any import for which distribution in Israel is not authorized, i.e., so-called "parallel imports." - Term of protection for phonograms should be extended to the same level as for other creations.